 Telstra Family Mobile Plans

-If you’re a Telstra customer, you can now share data across 10 eligible plans as part of the telco’s Upfront SIM-only plans, with plans ranging from $55 per month to $115.
+If you’re a Telstra customer, you can bundle services on to the one account and share data between those accounts, however this is only available on Telstra’s $72 Essential plan and $95 Premium plan.
 These plans are offered on a month-to-month basis and can be paired with a new device, but require you to pay upfront each month via AutoPay.

 Vodafone Family Mobile Plans

 Vodafone allows you to bundle your plans under a single account, which can be used to pool and share data.
-Customers can bundle a maximum of 10 services in total: up to five voice plans (including Infinite postpaid plans, with the exception of the unlimited Ultra+ plan), plus tablet and mobile broadband services.
+Customers can bundle a maximum of 10 eligible services in total.

 - You can enjoy Vodafone’s data sharing on both mobile phone plans and mobile broadband SIM plans.